 I currently have the Samba shade on a blue and white Ralph Lauren lamp in our makeshift office.
 I love how it adds a little more pattern and texture to the room

 Etsy is a source for pleated lampshades, though I have not purchased one from there.
 However, it looks like the shop CruelMountain sells custom gathered shades.
 They are more expensive than something pre-made, but this could be a very good option if you’re looking for a shade in a specific pattern.
+Below are a few from various Etsy sellers.

 Do you have any sources for pleated or gathered lampshades?
 Share them in the comments!